common-workflow-language/cwltool/cwltool/schemas/v1.1/index.md

 ```

-If you are running tests for an unreleased CWL version use the `--enable-dev` flag:
+If you are running tests using the CWL reference runner "cwltool" for an unreleased version of the CWL standards use the `--enable-dev` flag:
 ```
-./run_test.sh EXTRA=--enable-dev
+./run_test.sh RUNNER=cwltool EXTRA=--enable-dev
 ```